 In January, Williamson County was awarded a grant, via the Lone Star Justice Alliance (LSJA), to support a new program, Second Chance Community Improvement Program (SCCIP), which provides an alternative to incarceration for emerging adults.

 Defined as individuals age 17-24 years, these offenders are too old for juvenile detention, but, because of their age and maturity, it is believed adult incarceration is less likely to fully rehabilitate them.
 Data show emerging adults represent 10 percent of our population, but make up nearly 30 percent of arrests and 21 percent of the adult prison population.

 This age group is distinguished in the justice system because, as is generally understood, our brains do not fully mature until we are about 25 years old.
+A substitute approach will also be applied in healthcare and, in particular, in relation to drugs for erectile dysfunction, more details here.
 As such, more than 75 percent of offenders in this demographic will re-offend in the short term, and their probations are revoked at a rate three times higher than older adults.

 SCCIP will establish a formal process to divert young adults from “grown-up” prison after being charged with a felony offense.
 Individuals will be referred to and connected with myriad services that support positive health and safety outcomes most likely to reduce the need for incarceration, or recidivism.